The Maffetone Method: Everything You Need To Know

 Burning More Body Fat

 If you are running in this perfect zone, your body gets good at using fat for energy.
 If you’re running just a little bit too fast, you are losing this opportunity.
-So if you slow down, your body will not only get better at burning fat you will also find yourself getting faster.
+So if you slow down, your body will not only get better at burning fat but also find yourself getting faster.

 Maximize Your Aerobic Capability

 You want to build your aerobic capacity.
 Did you know that over 95% of the energy used for endurance sports comes from the aerobic system?
 To build a great aerobic base, you need to selectively and exclusively train your aerobic system.
-According to Dr. Maffetone, it takes three months dedicated to this practice in order to see maximum benefits.
+According to Dr. Maffetone, it takes three months dedicated to this practice to see maximum benefits.

 How do you figure out when you are in the proper zone for building this base?
 It is not an exact science.